openafsfoundation/openafsfoundation.org/board/index.md

 ### Derrick ("Daria") Brashear (10/2013 - present) ###

-Derrick Brashear -- who prefers the first name "Daria" to be used -- has been involved with OpenAFS since its inception.
+Derrick Brashear -- who prefers to be called "Daria" -- has been involved with OpenAFS since its inception.
 As a student at Carnegie Mellon in the 1990s, Daria took an interest in the distributed computing environment to which Daria had been newly exposed, which led to the acquisition of a used Sun workstation that resulted in Daria's